-- PAVs for COVID-positive patients must remain in the patient's room.
+- Visitors for COVID-positive patients must remain in the patient's room.

-- PAVs must always wear a mask when staff and providers are in the room.
+- Visitors must always wear a mask when staff and providers are in the room.
 Failure to do so will result in ending visitation privileges.

-- PAVs must maintain distancing (6 feet, to the best of their ability), even in the patient room.
+- Visitors must maintain distancing (6 feet, to the best of their ability), even in the patient room.

-- PAVs must wash their hands or use hand sanitizer regularly.
+- Visitors must wash their hands or use hand sanitizer regularly.